 Many early-stage patients in otherwise good health qualify for mesothelioma clinical trials.

+Unfortunately, there is no cure for any stage of mesothelioma.
 The prognosis for stage 1 mesothelioma is favorable compared to later stages, but the fact remains that pleural mesothelioma is an aggressive cancer with no cure.

 In the past, most patients have not survived longer than two years after diagnosis.